 Monday, November 27, 2017

 Christmas Memory Lane is where I love to travel back to this time of year.
 It's not that I don't love Christmas in the moment, I do.
-But drawing from a well full of joy from way-back-when enhances my Christmas experience today.
+But drawing from a well full of joy from my childhood enhances my Christmas experience today.
 So, as the countdown to Christmas begins, I thought it would be fun to take a sneak peek into what Christmas was like for me growing up in a small, suburban town in the midlands of South Carolina, and I hope my memories will bring back some good memories for you too.

 In the 60's at 2815 Wilton Road, where our streets were still unpaved, and the backyard was my playroom of choice, my parents knew how to make Christmas magical and wonderful for my little sister and me.
-Decorations were always aglow with lots of lights, tinsel and fake snow.
+Decorations were always aglow with lots of lights, tinsel, and fake snow.

 One of my earliest Christmas memories is kneeling beside my mom around our living room coffee table.
 This table usually held a large family Bible, but during Christmas, a very tiny, colorful manger scene was put out on display.
 Not for being told, "Don't touch!," but rather the opposite.
 It was for little hands to hold and play with.